Statistics - PhD

 - Candidate Statement: Your statement should explain what interests you about statistics, what your goals are, and what you hope to accomplish in your studies here.

-- Fee: The application fee is $65.
-A waiver can be considered for domestic applicants only.
-Students applying to both the MS and PhD programs must pay two fees, for a total of $130.
+- Application Fee: A waiver can be considered for domestic applicants only.
+Students applying to both the MS and PhD programs must pay two fees.

 Costs & Financial Aid